LIGHTFORCE

 The GEM council's reaction to this invasion of one of its colonies is predictably swift and violent.
 They order all Lightforce fighters in the Regulus sector to attack.
 Unfortunately, your fighter turns out to be the only craft in the vicinity and, though daunted by the prospect of taking on umpteen aliens on your tod, you prepare to engage the enemy.
 Yours is not to reason why...

 The game is split into five sections.
-Emerging from the lightdrive tunnel, you find yourself in the thick of an asteroid be it.
+Emerging from the lightdrive tunnel, you find yourself in the thick of an asteroid belt.
 Blasting a path through the debris you see below vast alien installations of weapons systems, armament pods and energy domes circling every planet.
 The odds are ridiculous.
 In a nano-second the aliens have registered the arrival of an intruder and despatch ships to intercept.
-Cool, calm and collected, and chanting the motto 'Lightforce is for REVENGE', you set the lasers and start blasting.
+Cool, calm and collected, and chanting the motto ‘Lightforce is for REVENGE’, you set the lasers and start blasting.

 Before descending to the planet surface the massive orbital stations must be annihilated, and then there are further alien control stations to be destroyed in the jungle below.
 After the jungle section play progresses to the ice planet, then the desert planet, and finally the alien factories.
 For every four control stations destroyed a bonus is added to your score.